mayank-sengar/AI-NEWS-AGENT/README.md

 Code Overview
 Chat Component
 The Chat component is the core of the interactive chat functionality.
 It allows users to send messages, receive AI-generated responses, and view real-time updates.

-### Key Features:
+## Key Features

-Real-Time Messaging: Messages are fetched and updated in real-time using Supabase.
+- **Real-Time Messaging**: Messages are fetched and updated in real-time using Supabase.

-AI Responses: User messages are sent to the /api/chat endpoint, and AI-generated responses are displayed.
+- **AI Responses**: User messages are sent to the `/api/chat` endpoint, and AI-generated responses are displayed.

-Authentication: Users must sign in using Clerk to access the chat functionality.
+- **Authentication**: Users must sign in using Clerk to access the chat functionality.

-News Summaries
+## News Summaries

-Open the homepage to view the latest news summaries.
+- Open the homepage to view the latest news summaries.

-Click on a news title to read the full article.
+- Click on a news title to read the full article.

-Chat with AI
+## Chat with AI

-Sign in using Clerk authentication.
+- Sign in using Clerk authentication.

-Use the chat interface to:
+- Use the chat interface to:

-Ask questions.
+  - Ask questions.

-Summarize articles by pasting their URLs.
+  - Summarize articles by pasting their URLs.

-Request the latest news.
+  - Request the latest news.

-License
+## License

 This project is licensed under the MIT License.

-Contact
+### Contact
 For any inquiries or support, please contact:

 Email: mayanksengar1008@gmail.com